cheng2zhang/tempering/prog/NAMD/README.thstat.md

   * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file (due to Justin).
   * Allowing `adaptTempInFile` and `adaptTempBins` to be set simultaneously, the former overrides the latter.
   * Using the average energy computed from the integral identity as the average energy in the restart file (the second column).
+  * Adding the inverse weight to the last column of the restart file.
   * Throwing out an exception when reading from the restart file fails.
+  * Increasing the precision of the restart file.
+  * Reduce the default window size for the integral identity from 0.04 to 0.02.

 #### Integrating the Langevin-style velocity rescaling thermostat and Nose-Hoover thermostat